 Here is my campaign platform:

 These three issues are the foundation of my campaign.

 Global warming is real.
 We need to stop it.
 I will sponsor legislation to reduce air and water pollution by big corporations to the greatest extent possible.

 I will also sponsor legislation that eliminates any and all tax breaks for big corporations who ship our jobs out of the country or overseas.

-We need to stop debt dumping, where one group gets a financial benefit while another group gets stuck with the bill.
-In particular, we need to stop running up the national debt, which is where government spends money it doesn't have and sticks the bill on people who don't have the ability to vote against it, namely our children and the unborn.
+We need to stop Debt Dumping, where one group gets a financial benefit while another group gets stuck with the bill.
+In particular, we need to stop running up the national debt, which is where government spends money it doesn't have and sticks the bill on people who don't have a vote to stop it, namely our children and the unborn.
 I will stop that from happening through strong legislation.